 Liquidity risk is the risk that the Company will not be able to meet its obligations associated with financial liabilities.
 The Company has a planning and budgeting process in place by which it anticipates and determines the funds required to support normal operation requirements as well as the growth and development of its mineral property interests.
 The Company coordinates this planning and budgeting process with its financing activities through the capital management process described in Note 14, in normal circumstances.
-The Company's financial liabilities are comprised of its accounts payable, accounts payable to related parties and amounts due to related parties, the contractual maturities of which at December 31, 2014 and 2013, are summarized as follows:
+The Company's financial liabilities are comprised of its accounts payable and accounts payable to related parties, the contractual maturities of which at December 31, 2015 and 2014, are summarized as follows:

-December 31,

-2014 2013

-Accounts payable with contractual maturities -

-Within 90 days or less \$ 1,337 \$ 51,381

-In later than 90 days, not later than one year - -

-Accounts payable and due to related parties with contractual
+December 31, 2015 December 31, 2014 Accounts payable with contractual maturities - Within 90 days or less \$ 1,612 \$ 1,337 In later than 90 days, not later than one year - - Accounts payable to related parties with contractual maturities - Within 90 days or less 36,000 - In later than 90 days, not later than one year - -

-maturities -

-Within 90 days or less - 91,000

-In later than 90 days, not later than one year - 15,000